Why I'm a genealogist; those I knew and those they knew deserve to be remembered.

 Charlie, 1930

 Carmelo Amenta called Charlie most of this life, served in the USA army the length of WWll.
 While in the army he made $100 a month, half he sent home to his mother and to pay for life insurance on himself for his mother if he died in the war.
-Was a machine gunner in Europe: Italy, France, Austria, Germany, and in the Philippines before the war in 1939/ 40 and had yellow fever and sent to Panama because it was the only tropical disease hospital the army had.
+Was a machine gunner in Europe attached to the transport unit supplying Patton's tanks in the European theater: Italy, France, Austria, Germany, and first stationed in the Philippines before the war in 1939/ 40 when the USA feared the Japanese would attack the islands.
+While there he developed malaria and was sent to Panama where the only tropical disease hospital the army had.
 He told us that when the men ran a fever they would look for a stream to stand in up to their ankles to bring their fevers down.
+Shortly after he left for Panama his division in the Philippines was wiped out by the Japanese.
 Then while he was recovering he was working fueling submarines using fishing boat and dressed as a fisherman from Panama to the Galapagos Islands to meet the subs and fuel them and give the men fresh water.
 He did this for months before going to North Africa.
 From there to Italy were they pushed the Nazis back into Austria.
 He was there at the battle of Brenner Pass, the main way into Italy where Charlie was wounded.
 He was sent to a hospital in Austria set up in an old castle.
 When he was back on his feet he and others, able to walk, decided to explore the castle.
 They ended up in the wine cellar and all took as many bottles as they could for all the wounded.
 On their way back, they came around a corner and right into the Major who was the higher ranking officer there.
 Seeing them with all the wine bottles he asked what they were doing.
 They replied, “exploring the castle, Sir.”
 The Major shook his head, grabbed a bottle and left.
 This was a jailing offense if caught.

 Carmelo (Charlie) Amenta (bottom left) with army buddies- Fr.
 Mike (top Left)-Building Shrine in CA 1940s -after or during WWll